ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/lab-exercise4.md

         ```

     I mentioned in the overview of this exercise that you can assign attributes to keys when you create them.
-The code for this exercise, by default, assigns an attribute that allows the public key it creates to wrap keys, and it assigns an attribute to the private key to unwrap keys.
+The code for this exercise, by default, assigns an attribute that allows the public key it creates to wrap keys, and it assigns an attribute to the private key to allow it to unwrap keys.

 2. Run this command which will cause the program to set the applicable attribute for the private key such that it is not allowed to unwrap a key.
 Observe in the output that, while the wrap operation proceeds, the unwrap fails: